 Albuquerque triple homicide linked to Aryan Brotherhood

-May 15—ALBUQUERQUE, N.M. — Authorities have arrested the man they believe ditched a bullet-riddled car with three dead men inside in the parking lot of a Northeast Heights hospital on Wednesday afternoon.
+May 16—Authorities have arrested the man they believe ditched a bullet-riddled car with three dead men inside in the parking lot of a Northeast Heights hospital on Wednesday afternoon.

-Court records state the dead men were all members of the Aryan Brotherhood prison gang and the man who walked away, Richard Kuykendall, has an "apparent association" to the gang through his tattoos and relationship to those slain.
+Court records say that the dead men were all members of the Aryan Brotherhood prison gang and that the man who walked away, Richard Kuykendall, has an "apparent association" to the gang through his tattoos and relationship to those slain.

-Gilbert Gallegos, an Albuquerque police spokesman, identified two of those killed as Brandon Torres, 44, and James Fisher, 41.
+Albuquerque Police Department spokesman Gilbert Gallegos identified two of the people killed as Brandon Torres, 44, and James Fisher, 41.
 He said the third man's family has not been notified of his death.

-In a criminal complaint drafted Friday, an agent wrote that they do not believe Kuykendall killed all three men but may be responsible for the death of one of them.
+In a criminal complaint drafted Friday by the FBI, an agent wrote that agents do not believe Kuykendall killed all three men but may be responsible for the death of one of them.

 According to the criminal complaint filed in U.S. District Court in Albuquerque:

-The video shows a car pull up and Kuykendall tried to get in the back seat when someone fires at him from inside.
+The video shows a car pull up, and Kuykendall tries to get in the back seat when someone fires at him from inside.
 Kuykendall ducks and moves around the car as several shots are fired inside the car in different directions.

-Albuquerque police searched the alleyway and found a Beretta 9mm pistol at the side of the dumpster, where authorities believe Kuykendall stashed it.
+Albuquerque police searched the alleyway and found a Beretta 9mm pistol at the side of the dumpster, where authorities believe Kuykendall hid it.

 Security video from Presbyterian Kaseman Hospital showed Kuykendall pull up in the car, get out and remove his shirt.
 He told a security guard there were three dead guys in the car, paced around briefly and left.